Writing Events

 How it works

-On success (2xx), j17 caches the response body, status, and a hash of your request body.
-The cache lasts 24 hours.
+On success (2xx), j17 caches the response body, status code, a small set of headers (x-request-id, x-error-id), and a SHA-256 hash of your request body.
+The cache lasts 24 hours (rolling, per key).

-- Retry with same key + same body: Returns the cached response with
+- Retry with same key + same body: Returns the cached response — same status code, same body, with

 Generating keys

-Any string from 1-255 printable ASCII characters.
+Any string from 1 to 255 printable ASCII characters (0x20–0x7E).
 What matters is that keys are unique per distinct operation.

 Good patterns: